friendly-bits/geoblocker-bash/README.md

 - Since these scripts are intended to be used on servers (including on my own server), much effort has gone into ensuring reliability and error handling.
 Yet, I can not guarantee that they will work as intended (or at all...) in your environment.
 You should test by yourself.

 - If accessing your server remotely, make sure that you do not lock yourself out by using this script!
 Meaning, verify that your ipv4 subnet is indeed included in the list that the script receives from RIPE.
+You can do that by running the "fetch" script separately and then simply checking inside the output file (by default, it should be found in /var/lib/geoblocker_bash/ip_lists/).

 - Changes applied to iptables are made persistent via cron jobs: a periodic job running at a daily schedule (which you can optionally change when running the install script), and a job which runs at system reboot (after 30 seconds delay).

-- To test before deployment, you can install with the "-n" parameter to avoid creating cron jobs.
+- To test before deployment, you can install with the "-n" switch to avoid creating cron jobs.
 This way, a simple server restart will undo all changes made to the firewall.
-To enable persistence later, simply uninstall with "bash geoblocker_bash-uninstall" and install again without the "-n" parameter.
+To enable persistence later, simply uninstall with "bash geoblocker_bash-uninstall" and install again without the "-n" switch.

-- Most scripts accept the -d argument for debug (in case troubleshooting is needed).
+- Most scripts accept the -d switch for debug (in case troubleshooting is needed).

 - The run, fetch and apply scripts write to syslog in case critical errors occur.
 The run script also writes a syslog line upon success.